google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 project_path: /web/_project.yaml
 book_path: /web/fundamentals/_book.yaml
-description: In this code lab, you'll build a Progressive Web App, which loads quickly, even on flaky networks, has an icon on the home screen, and loads as a top-level, full screen experience.
+description: In this codelab, you'll build a Progressive Web App, which loads quickly, even on flaky networks, has an icon on the homescreen, and loads as a top-level, full screen experience.

 {# wf_updated_on: 2016-09-02T20:34:34Z #}

 # Your First Progressive Web App {: page-title }

+{% include "web/_shared/contributors/petelepage.html" %}

 ## Introduction